GetSouf/AllMuteHT/README.md

 Lightweight Windows utility that toggles **all active microphones** with a global hotkey.

-No GUI framework, no tray app framework, no heavy dependencies - just WinAPI + WASAPI.
+No heavy GUI framework, no external runtime dependencies - just WinAPI + WASAPI.

 ## Features